 About the Author

-Erica Voell is the Youth Collection Development Libarian at the Kansas City Public Libary.
-She enjoys gardening, sewing, knitting, seeking out gluten-free vegetarian cuisine around the city - and yes, being a good librarian.
-She is owned by a cat.
+Erica Voell is the Youth Collection Development Librarian at the Kansas City Public Library.
+She enjoys gardening, sewing, knitting, seeking out gluten-free vegetarian cuisine around the city - and yes, being a good librarian, she is owned by a cat.